 Have a friend help you lift the 5th wheel hitch into place, installing the legs into the base rail you’ve already installed.
 Then, position the second base rail, using the leg anchors on the 5th wheel hitch as a guide for the correct location.

-Step 11: Drill holes for the second base rail
+Step 11: Drill holes for the rear base rail

 Before marking the drill locations for the second base rail, make sure that the rail is centered in the truck bed, between the wheel wells.
 Then, mark the drill points with a paint pen, move the rail out of the way (and hitch assembly if necessary), center-punch and drill pilot holes.